CuratedCourses/jmm-talk-2017/README.md

-# MAA Session on The Advancement of Open Educational Resources, II
+# MAA Session on The Advancement of Open Educational Resources, I

-Saturday January 7, 2017, 1:00 p.m.-3:55 p.m.
+Friday January 12, 2018, 8:00 a.m.-10:55 a.m.

-A702, Atrium Level, Marriott Marquis
+Room 31C, Upper Level, San Diego Convention Center

-Organizers:
+Organizer:

 - Benjamin Atchison, Framingham State University batchison@framingham.edu

-- Jeremy Russell, The College of New Jersey
+## Using CuratedCourses to match OER to other OER.

-##  Find, Review, Promote: CuratedCourses aligns OER to the course syllabus.
+* Petra Bonfert-Taylor, Dartmouth

-* Jim Fowler*, The Ohio State University
+* Sarah Eichhorn, University of Texas at Austin
-* David Farmer, American Institute of Mathematics
+* David Farmer*, American Institute of Mathematics

-Finding online math curricular resources that are readily available, field-tested in a variety of settings, and known to be high quality is a challenge.
-CuratedCourses is an NSF-funded IUSE project to address that challenge.
+* Jim Fowler, The Ohio State University

-CuratedCourses is an open platform where metadata is associated with educational content on the web, where experts review the educational content, and where instructors can then find the vetted content aligned with popular textbooks and course calendars.
-Challenges are locating high-quality content, developing rubrics for evaluating content, and creating standard formats for tagging topics and learning outcomes.
-GitHub and other open technologies are used to address these challenges.
-(Received August 15, 2016)
+Instructors may want to "flip" their classroom with open educational resources (OER), but finding resources that are field-tested in a variety of settings and known to be high-quality is a challenge.
+The CuratedCourses platform addresses this challenge by associating rich, curated metadata with OER.
+More specifically, by aligning open content to a carefully designed a tag hierarchy for linear algebra, CuratedCourses assists linear algebra instructors in identifying high-quality related resources.
+Students see related resources automatically appear in the margin of their OER textbook.
+This material is based upon work supported by the National Science Foundation under DUE-1505246.
+(Received September 26, 2017)